The Aksumites of ancient Ethiopia were one of the great civilisations of the ancient world.

-The conversion of Ezanas to Christianity about 330 is reflected in the replacement of the pre-Christian symbols by the cross, which also becomes the usual reverse type on the silver and copper.
+The conversion of Ezanas to Christianity, variously dated from about 330 to 360, is reflected in the replacement of the pre-Christian symbols by the cross, which also becomes the usual reverse type on the silver and copper.
 The cross (or crown etc) may have a gold inlay applied.
 This unique and unexplained phenomenon must have been very labour-intensive.
 Gold coins continue to have the king's bust on both sides.

 One of the few other minting kings known to history is Kaleb who invaded Yemen about 520 in support of persecuted Christians.

 On the later silver and copper coins the local Semitic language Ge'ez replaces Greek, and Christian legends like "through Christ he conquers" and mottoes like "joy and peace to the peoples" appear.
 Byzantine influence is apparent with the facing busts seen on later copper coins.
 Armah, one of the later kings to issue coins, used a novel design on his coppers with the king enthroned.